oesteban/hcph-sops/docs/data-collection/preliminary.md

 ### Install *Psychopy* for stimuli presentation and development
 This block describes how to prepare an environment with a running *Psychopy 3* installation.

+!!! warning "Multiple screens"

+    If you want to use multiple screens, install the corresponding libxcb extension:

+    ``` shell
+    sudo apt-get install libxcb-xinerama0
+    ```

 - [ ] Clone the [*Psychopy* repository](https://github.com/psychopy/psychopy.git):
     ``` shell
     git clone git@github.com:psychopy/psychopy.git